Greencore revenue rises despite difficult trading conditions

 Greencore chief executive Patrick Coveney.
 Photograph: Dara Mac Dónaill

-Convenience food manufacturer Greencore said revenue rose in the first quarter of its financial year, despite the challenging trading environment.
+Convenience food manufacturer Greencore said revenue rose in the first quater of its financial year, despite the challenging trading environment.

-In food to go categories, revenue totalled £240.9 million, Greencore said, a 0.5 per cent rise on a pro forma basis and a4.5 per cent increase on a reported basis.
+In food-to-go categories, revenue totalled £240.9 million, London-listed Greencore said, a 0.5 per cent rise on a pro forma basis and a 4.5 per cent increase on a reported basis.
 The increase reflected the impact of the Freshtime acquisition.